Science Gallery: Mission

-The goal of the gallery is to host a programme of "innovative and interactive exhibitions, workshops, events and debate", and to work at the "dynamic intersection where science and art collide", to engage especially people aged 15–25 with science and technology.
+The goal of the gallery was to host a programme of "innovative and interactive exhibitions, workshops, events and debate", and to work at the "dynamic intersection where science and art collide", to engage people – especially aged 15–25 – with science and technology.

 Location

-Science Gallery Dublin is physically located within the Naughton Institute building at Trinity College Dublin, which opened in early 2008.
-It can be accessed from Westland Row and features large display windows on Pearse Street.
+Science Gallery Dublin was physically located within the Naughton Institute building at Trinity College Dublin, which opened in early 2008.
+It could be accessed from an entrance on Pearse Street, and featured large display windows on the street, near Westland Row and its DART station.